AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 ![](images/map-editor-options-menu.png){width="650" align="left"}

 -   **Add**: You can choose to add a new topic or an empty reference from the Map Editor:
     -   **Empty reference**: This option allows you to add an empty reference in your DITA map.
 You can double-click the inserted empty reference later and add the Topic details.
-For more details, see the [Create a topic](web-editor-features.md#id228ICI0105U) in the Web Editor.
-    -   **New topic**: When you choose to create a new topic from the menu, you get the Create New Topic dialog.
-In the Create New Topic dialog, provide the required details and click Create.
-For more details, see the [Create a topic](web-editor-features.md#id228ICI0105U) in the Web Editor.
+    -   **New topic**: When you choose to create a new topic from the menu, you get the **New topic** dialog box.
+In the **New topic** dialog box, provide the required details and select **Create**.
 -   **Move**: You can choose to move a topic up/down/right/left in the hierarchy.You can also drag-and-drop a topic or a map from the repository panel to the map opened in the Map Editor.
 -   **Undo**: Undo the last operation in the Layout view.
 -   **Redo**: Redo the last operation in the Layout view.